bug400/capasm/README.md

 - 75  : symbol table for the HP-75
 - none: use no symbol table (this is the default)

-Alternatively you can provide the file path of a global symbol table which must be created with the *capglo* utility (see below).
+Alternatively, you can provide the file path of a global symbol table, which must be created with the *capglo* utility (see below).
 The file must have the extension ".py".

 You can enable additional checks with the *-c* option.
 The assembler issues a warning if:

-* A symbol defined in the source file has an other value or type than a global symbol of the same name
+* A symbol defined in the source file has another value or type than a global symbol of the same name
-* R# is used as data register operand in literal immediate mode and the value of the drp is unknown, e.g.: `LABELA   ADM R#,1,2,3,4`
+* R# is used as a data register operand in literal immediate mode, and the value of the drp is unknown, e.g.: `LABELA   ADM R#,1,2,3,4`